ivukotic/VPservice/README.md

 ![VPservice schema](VP_service_schema.png)

-## Tools

 ### CleanUp
     With time a lot of datasets that don't exist anymore get accumulated in REDIS.
 This procedure removes them.
 These are steps:
-    * create a fixer deployment.
-    * get a shell in it's pod
+    * get a shell in redis-master pod
-    * execute shell script
+    * copy paste commands from shell script *CleanUp/dumpKeys.sh*
-    * copy produced txt files back to lxplus
+    * scp produced keys.txt and values.txt files back to lxplus
     * on lxplus setup rucio, get grid proxy
     * place the downloaded files into CleanUp directory
-    * execute: python3 fix_unaccessible_vps.py
+    * execute: python clean_vp.py

-# Fixer
+### Tools
+    This directory contains several node.js scripts tools. *Some coding needed.*
-    This tool can go through all the keys and change them.
+    * fix.js - can go through all the keys and change them.
-    Some coding needed.

-# dup
+    * dumpToES.js - dumps all of the current virtual placements to an index in ES.

 ## TO DO

 * when there is a change in a site config (increase or decrease of share) one must rebalance part of datasets.